-Buchanan was a contractarian.7 Like Rawls, Buchanan believed that institutions must be justifiable to everyone who is required to accept and participate in them.8 He thought that that this requirement of justifiability is not met if desirable positions in the society are not "open" to all members, regardless of the family into which they are born.
-One cannot ask individuals to accept and abide by the rules of a "game" that they did not have a fair chance to play.
+It is an interesting question why Buchanan takes this strong position on substantive opportunity, in contrast to the views of other supporters of the free market such as Hayek and Milton Friedman.
+The answer, I believe, is that, unlike them, Buchanan was a contractarian.
+Like Rawls, Buchanan believed that institutions must be justifiable to everyone who is required to accept and participate in them.
+He thought that (p.56) this requirement of justifiability is not met if desirable positions in the society are not "open" to all members, regardless of the family into which they are born.
+One cannot ask individuals to accept and abide by the rules of a "game" that they did not have a fair chance of playing.